Outside of Brazil, it is said that Colombia and Venezuela are two of the most dangerous countries that you could visit in South America.

 For example: look at the Ausangate Mountains in Peru.
 You’re likely not going to be robbed, but you need to know which routes to take.

-If you get lost or take the wrong path (easily done without a guide), you might find yourself in big trouble – real fast!
+If you happen to get lost, or take the wrong path (easily done without a guide), you might just find yourself in a sticky situation – real fast!

 I’m saying this from experience, after traveling as far south as Argentina and to over 10 other countries in Latin America all by myself.